Click here for: German

 - Bento Box (vegan Ramen with Tofu noodles)

 In Cologne, there are many restaurants and cafés with vegan options.
 Just look at Google Maps or Freachly (for the Instagram people).
 Maybe there will be a separate post for Cologne.
-Interested?
+Would you be interested?

 If you have some more tips, let me know in the comments.